Sten: Experimental models

 This version simplifies the weapon, including the trigger mechanism and barrel which is welded to the gun making it not removable.
 The weapon is also fully automatic and there is no semi-automatic function on the gun.
 It was made in the United Kingdom after World War II and was a prototype weapon never used as it was deemed impractical.
-It was designed for military policeman in post-war Germany to be fired one-handed.
+It was designed for military policemen in post-war Germany to be fired one-handed.
 Only one was ever made and it is currently held at the Royal Armouries Museum in Leeds, United Kingdom.